An analytic invariant of G_2 manifolds: The Spinor Eta Invariant

 \end{prop}

-\begin{proof} The variation of the $\eta$-invariant consists of a local variation term in~$\R$ and a spectral flow contribution in~$\Z$.
-By Theorem~\ref{Thm2.1}, the local variation is of order~$O(e^{-c\ell})$.
-It remains to show that there is no spectral flow.
+\begin{proof} We fix~$\ell\gg 1$ sufficiently large and~$r=\ell$ so that the conclusion of Proposition~\ref{prop:smallev} holds.
+The variation of the $\eta$-invariant in~$w$ consists of a local variation term in~$\R$ and a spectral flow contribution in~$\Z$.
+We can apply Theorem~\ref{Thm2.1} to~$M_{2\ell-1,1}$ and compare with~$M_{\ell,\ell}$ to see that the local variation is of order~$O(e^{-\ell/C})$.
+The spectral flow contribution vanishes because of the second claim.